-Chile is one of South America's most promising investment destinations, with its stable and prosperous upper-middle-class economy.
-While the country is well known as the world's largest exporter of copper, it's also the fifth largest exporter of wine and a large regional producer of chemical wood pulp, fish, and grapes, among other things.
+Chile is one of South America's attracts many investors, with a stable and prosperous economy.
+The country is well known as the world's largest exporter of copper.
+It's also the fifth largest exporter of wine and exports many agricultural, fishery, and forestry resources.

 Benefits of Investing in Chile

-- Strong Performance - Chile was the first South American country to join the OEDC in May of 2010, with the highest nominal GDP per capita and highest competitiveness rating in Latin America, according to the Global Competitiveness Report for 2009-2010.
+Chile was the first South American country to join the Organisation of Economic Co-operation and Development (OECD) in May of 2010.
+At the time, it had the highest nominal GDP per capita and highest competitiveness rating in Latin America, according to the Global Competitiveness Report for 2009-2010.

-- Vast Natural Resources - Chile is the world's largest exporter of traditional copper, as well as lithium that's used to power next-generation batteries.
-By some estimates, the country has about a quarter of the world's lithium reserves.
+Chile is the world's largest exporter of traditional copper, and the second-largest producer of lithium that's used to power next-generation batteries.
+By some estimates, the country has about 51% of the world's lithium reserves.

-- Friendly Government - Chile's government is one of the richest governments in Latin America thanks to favorable economic policies designed to promote growth and sustainability over the long-term.
+Chile's government is one of the richest governments in Latin America thanks to economic policies that promote growth and sustainability over the long-term.
+The government is also ranked equal (a score of 67 and rank of 25th) to the United States in the Corruption Perception Index maintained by Transparency International.

 Risks of Investing in Chile

-Investment in Chile involves risks that are specific to Chile, including legal, regulatory, political, currency, environmental and economic risks.
-For instance, the country's reliance on copper prices to support its economy may negatively affect its economy.
+Investment in Chile involves risks that are specific to the country.
+For instance, the country's reliance on external copper prices may negatively affect its economy.
+The county is experiencing political upheaval with calls to rewrite its constitution.
 Meanwhile, the country's position in South America may also pose some risks for investors.
+The area is prone to earthquakes, and climate change is creating droughts, fires, and floods.

-- Reliance on Exports - Chile's reliance on exports, such as copper, make its economy susceptible to slowdowns in other countries, such as the United States or trading partners in the European Union.
+Chile's reliance on exports, such as copper, make its economy susceptible to slowdowns in other countries, such as the United States or trading partners in the European Union and China.

-- Corporate Policies - Chile's corporate governance lags behind international standards, with no requirements to have nominating or remunerating committees or requirements to disclose director or executive pay policies, among other things.
+Chile's corporate governance lags behind international standards, with no requirements to have nominating committees or requirements to disclose director or executive pay policies, among other things.

 Investment in Chile With ETFs